pbrucla/cyber-instancer/README.md

 ### `npm start-backend`

 Runs the backend flask app.
-Make sure you have installed the required
+Make sure you have installed the required dependencies (see below) for python.

 ### `npm test`